In this article we will explain how to connect a MySQL database to Preset. So let's get started!

 After your MySQL database is successfully connected to Preset, you will be provided with an opportunity to make any additional configurations to your database, if needed.

-To learn how to do this, please visit Optional Settings.
+To learn how to do this, please visit Advanced Connection Settings.

 When done, just select Finish.
 Great work!